Rylands v. Fletcher (1868): Case Summary & Strict Liability

 Exceptions to the Rule

-• Plaintiff’s Fault: If the escape and subsequent harm were due to the plaintiff’s actions or negligence.
+- Plaintiff's own fault: the escape and harm were caused by the plaintiff's own act.

-• Act of God: If the escape was caused by natural events beyond human control, like earthquakes or floods.
+- Act of God: the escape was caused by natural forces beyond human control.

 Rylands v.
 Fletcher Case Judgement: Key Takeaways